Our resident analyst breaks down how the perfect Welsh lineout excelled against Ireland in last weekend's Six Nations encounter.

 At various points everyone was happy, apart from the Scots.
 However, the benefits of watching with a lot of people with different opinions are that these articles get much easier to write.

 Unfortunately, it’s harder to pick which opinion I want to write about, so I’ve cheated and written about two.
-The first will be about the Welsh lineout and the second is about Scottish lineout defence.
+The first will be about the Welsh lineout and the second, to come later on Thursday, will be about Scottish lineout defence.